Directory Listings for SEO in today’s world?

 Bonus SEO Benefit of Directory Listings

-And for you serious SEO folks out there – here’s a bonus benefit:
+And for you especially serious SEO folks out there – here’s a bonus benefit: